- General Dentistry

 Deep Sedation

 For patients with deep-rooted fear of the dentist and/or who need very invasive dental treatment, deep sedation may be the best option.
-This is administered intravenously and will place you just at the point before becoming unconscious.
+Provided through IV sedation, this is administered intravenously and will place you just at the point before becoming unconscious.
 You will have no concept of what is happening around you although you will technically be awake.
 Like moderate sedation, it will take a while for the effects to wear off and you will need someone to drive you home and stay with you for up to 12 hours.

 Sedation for patients with disabilities